Meet Cohort 2

 Personal Mantra: “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

 Hannah Jayne Harris, PsyD

 Water Signs Community Perinatal Services

-Hannah holds a doctorate in clinical psychology with a focus on integrated healthcare.
+Dr. Hannah Jayne Harris is a solo mom who holds a doctorate in clinical psychology with a focus on integrated healthcare.
 She is an ERYT-200, an RPYT, a full spectrum doula and college psychology professor.
 Each day, Hannah works to help people understand and celebrate their bodies and unearth their confidence and authentic voice.
 She founded Water Signs Community Perinatal Services in 2022 in an effort to diversify the perinatal support network in her predominantly white area.
 When she's not in the classroom (as a teacher or a student), the delivery room, or the yoga studio, you can find her at home where she is a solo mom to an energetic toddler, a dog lover and a backyard chicken wrangler.